-The Winter/Spring 2020 Teachers-as-Writers Workshop begins in January.
+The Summer 2022 Teachers-as-Writers Workshop begin in June.
 Scroll down for details.
 Registration for all workshops can only be done online through the Inprint website.
-Click here to read the Inprint Writers Workshops and Teachers-As-Writers Workshops policies and registration procedures.
+To read the Inprint Writers Workshops and Teachers-As-Writers Workshops policies and registration procedures, click here.

 Summer 2022 Teachers-As-Writers Workshops